Passenger railroad car: Lounge

 Lounge cars carry a bar and public seating.
-They usually have benches, armchairs or large swivelling chairs along the sides of the car.
-They often have small tables for drinks, or may be large enough to play cards.
+They usually have benches, armchairs, or large swivelling chairs along the sides of the car.
+They often have small tables for drinks, or they may be large enough to play cards.
 Some lounge cars include small pianos and are staffed by contracted musicians to entertain the passengers.

 These cars are often pulled in addition to the dining car, and on very long trains in addition to one or more snack or café cars.
-Café cars, such as the Amtrak café cars, are simpler, lacking window-facing seats, instead, rows of tables with facing pairs of bench seats, split by a food and drink counter.
+Café cars, such as the Amtrak café cars, are simpler, lacking window-facing seats; instead, rows of tables with facing pairs of bench seats, split by a food and drink counter.

-Lounge cars are an important part of the appeal of passenger trains when compared to aircraft, buses and cars; there is more space to move around, socialize, eat and drink, and a good view.
+Lounge cars are an important part of the appeal of passenger trains compared to aircraft, buses, and cars; they offer more space to move around, socialize, eat, and drink, and good views.